Recipe-Web-App/session-database/.github/pull_request_template.md

+# Pull Request

 ## Description

 Brief description of changes made.

 ## Type of change

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] Documentation update
 - [ ] Security improvement

 ## Testing

 - [ ] Tested locally with Minikube
 - [ ] Verified Redis connection and authentication
 - [ ] Ran session management scripts